Sioux City Musketeers: History

+The first head coach and general manager of the Sioux City Musketeers was Rich Blanche.

 Dave Siciliano served as head coach and general manager of the Musketeers from 2000 to 2008.
 Sioux City radio station KOOL 99.5 broadcast The Dave Siciliano Show on Mondays during the season, which included interviews with the coach and the team's players.
 He promised that his team would be in better physical condition and to outwork their opponents.

 In the 2001–02 season playoffs, the Musketeers defeated the Sioux Falls Stampede in three consecutive games in the first round, defeated the Green Bay Gamblers in four games in the second round, then defeated the Omaha Lancers three games to two in the playoffs finals to win the Clark Cup.
 At the start of the season, Siciliano had not expected to reach the finals nor win the cup, but credited the team for being tight-knit and "just great quality kids" who handled adversity.
 During the fifth game of the finals, the Musketeers trailed by a 3–1 score in the third period, then tied up the game in the final six minutes and won in overtime.
 In a 2008 interview, Siciliano recalled that the Clark Cup victory in 2002 was his fondest memory with the team.

 In the 2004–05 season playoffs, the Musketeers won the first round by three games to one versus the Lincoln Stars, and won the second round by three games to one versus the Tri-City Storm.
 The Cedar Rapids RoughRiders won the Clark Cup in the fifth and deciding game by a 4–1 score.
 Siciliano credited his team for not quitting despite the strong play of opposing goaltender Alex Stalock.

 When Siciliano resigned in 2008, he had the second most career victories for a coach in the USHL, and had the most wins for a Musketeers coach with 272 victories.
 He stated that he was proud of designing the team's circular dressing room at the Gateway Arena so that one could "look your teammates directly in the eye"; and was credited by the Sioux City Journal for having "etched a distinct signature on Musketeer ice success for eight seasons".

 In August 2014, the Musketeers captured a Bronze Medal as the USHL representative at the Junior Club World Cup in Ufa, Russia.
 2014–15 team captain Neal Pionk was named the tournament's best defenseman, while Adam Johnson led the tournament in scoring, with 9 points in 5 games.
 Both were named to the All-Tournament team.
 Pionk went on to win the 2014–15 USHL Defenseman of the Year.
 Both Pionk and Johnson were named to the 2014–15 All-USHL First Team.
 Ryan Zuhlsdorf was named to the USHL All-Rookie First Team, while Bobo Carpenter earned All-Rookie Second Team honors.